-Neal J. Cohen is Professor in the Department of Psychology, the Neuroscience Program, the Beckman Institute for Advanced Science and Technology, and the Carle Illinois College of Medicine, at the University of Illinois at Urbana-Champaign.
-He received his PhD in Neuroscience from University of California San Diego, then was a fellow and then a Research Scientist at MIT, and was then a faculty member at the Johns Hopkins University, before arriving at Illinois in 1990.
+Neal J. Cohen received his Ph.D. degree in Neuroscience from University of California San Diego, then became a Research Scientist at MIT, and then a member of the faculty in the Department of Psychology and the Department of Neurology at the Johns Hopkins University, before arriving at Illinois in 1990.